Ada-C5/efficiency-eval/README.md

 ```

 **Answer: O(n)**

-_This is one loop through the array for each element, therefore it is linear_
+_This is one loop through the array for each element, therefore it is linear._

 Snippet 2 - Big O:
 ```ruby